BIG CHANGES TO FREE CHILDCARE HAVE ARRIVED!!!

-From September 2025, 15 hours for working families with children under 3 will expand to 30 hours, meaning eligible working families can now apply for 30 hours of childcare from the term after their child turns 9 months until they reach school age.
+From September 2025, 15 hours for working families with children under 3 has expanded to 30 hours, meaning eligible working families can now apply for 30 hours of childcare for 38 weeks of the year from the term after their child turns 9 months until they reach school age.

-If you currently receive 15 hours for working parents, just reconfirm as usual and the code will work for the 30 hours offer in September, providing you remain eligible.
+If you currently receive 15 hours as working parents, just reconfirm as usual and the code will work for the 30 hours offer, providing you remain eligible.

 Thousands of families could be saving money on their childcare costs.
 But some simply don’t know what support they might be eligible for.
-The Childcare Choices website brings together all the existing childcare offers in one place, so parents can get the help that fits their family.
+The Best Start in Life parent hub brings together all the existing childcare offers in one place, so parents can get the help that fits their family.
 This could be through Tax-Free Childcare, 30 Hours Childcare, or Universal Credit Childcare.
 Some families might be eligible to use more than one childcare schemes together and get the most out of it.

 Don’t miss out on getting the support you are entitled to.
-Visit the Childcare Choices website to check what offer you might be eligible for and sign up to their newsletter to get the latest updates about the childcare support expansion.
+Visit the Best Start in Life parent hub to check what offer you might be eligible for and sign up to their newsletter and personalised weekly emails to get the latest updates.

 Please come into our branch and speak to our managers if you need help applying for funding.